basdirks/dragonfly/README.md

 # Technical overview

 Dragonfly syntax is parsed into an AST.
 The AST is then type-checked and compiled into TypeScript code.

 ## Parsing

 Parsing turns a string into an AST.
 This step fails if syntax is invalid or if an entity is defined multiple times.
-The AST type is defined in `dragonfly::ast::Ast`, and the parser is defined in `dragonfly::ast::Ast::parse`.
+The AST type is defined in `ast::Ast`, and the parser is defined in `ast::Ast::parse`.

 ### TODO

-- [ ] Replace `path` in `dragonfly::ast::component::Component` with proper path type.
-- [ ] Replace `root` in `dragonfly::ast::route::Route` with proper path type.
 - [ ] Implement variant of `choice` that counts and restricts parser usage.
-- [ ] Use new variant of `choice` inside `dragonfly::ast::route::Route::parse`.
+- [ ] Use new variant of `choice` inside `ast::route::Route::parse`.

 ## Type-checking

 Type-checking checks the AST for correctness, see the Rules sections above.
 Some checks could be done during parsing, but are done separately for simplicity.
-The type-checker is defined in `dragonfly::ast::Ast::check`.
+The type-checker is defined in `ast::Ast::check`.

 ## Generation